byui-cit/learning-modules/modules/html/block-inline/prepare1.md

 In this example we will be centering block and inline elements on our page.

 To center content inside their container we can use text-align: center.
-We want to center our h1 with text-align: center and it will center within it's container because there is space left over after the text and before the end of the element.
+We can center our h1 with text-align: center and it will center within it's container because there is space left over after the text and before the end of the element.

 ```css
 h1 {
     text-align: center;
 }
 ```
+Now our h1 text should be centered.

 If we try to center the img element the same way, with text-align: center, it won't work because there is no extra space inside it's container.
 Text-align center will center the content of its container.
 With images we want to center the container itself.
 To give it some extra space, let's have it take the whole amount available and change its display property to display: block.
 Now to center it we can center the container itself with margin: 0 auto.
 Remember, however, if the image itself takes up 100% of the space it won't appear to center either.
 So it's a good idea to give it a width and use margin: 0 auto together.